jwashi01/teacozy/README.txt

-Tea Cozy sample website.
-Tea Cozy a company that sells organic tea.
-Project was an assignment for CodeAcademy course - Building websites from strach
+Tea Cozy website.

+was a class project at codecademy.

+Website was created using HTML and CSS.